-A study published in the Journal of Clinical Periodontology suggests that patients with gum disease may hold a higher chance of suffering severe complications related to COVID-19 than those without this infection.
+A study published in the Journal of Clinical Periodontology suggests that patients with gum disease may have a higher chance of suffering severe complications related to COVID-19 than those without this infection.
 This is due to the link between inflamed gums and the body’s inflammatory response, which impacts the function of other body systems.

 Therefore, your gum health is more crucial to prioritize than ever.
 Despite the stress of the ongoing pandemic, you should keep seeing your dentist for routine appointments to take care of your gums and the rest of your smile.